Gerolmed/BuildRealm/README.md

 # Build Realm

 All versions from 1.13 upwards **should** be supported if supported by either SWM or ASWM.
-That being said tested are: 1.15, 1.16 and 1.17.
+That being said tested versions are: 1.15, 1.16, 1.17, 1.18.

 This plugin currently only works on a single server at once!